 At the age of 26, Gilberto is an eight-year pro.
 The WBO super middleweight world champion, he won the title in April, 2016, and has made two title defenses.

 He is one of boxing’s rising young stars.

 Gilberto stayed active in the ring with four fights in 2014 and three in 2015 – he also stepped up in class of opposition and gave strong performances.
 His first two fights in 2015 were both against Top 10-ranked contenders – Maxim Vlasov and Derek Edwards.
-Gilberto scored impressive wins both times and gained experience that has obviously served him well.
+Gilberto scored impressive wins both times and gained valuable experience.

-Gilberto was scheduled for make his first title defense on July 23, but injured his right hand in training and had to withdraw from the fight.
-He was cleared by doctors to start training again in early October.
+Gilberto was scheduled to make his first title defense three months after that on July 23, but injured his right hand in training and had to withdraw from the fight.
+He made his first title defense on April 22, 2017.

-In his last fight on April 22 in Carson, California, Gilberto won a 12-round unanimous decision against Max Bursak.
+In his last fight on September 22 in Tucson, Arizona, Gilberto defended the title for the second time with a 12-round unanimous decision against previously undefeated mandatory challenger Jesse Hart.

 Gilberto is learning to speak English.
 He said, “I understand it better and I speak it a little, but I’m not comfortable yet.
 I don’t have the confidence to speak the way I would like, but I hope to answer all the questions in English in the future.
 I’m learning more English every day.
 I practice with my trainer, with my friends, everything.”